CodingMilitia/Blog/_posts/2018-04-21-using-cancellation-tokens-on-aspnetcore-mvc-actions.md

 }
 {% endhighlight %}

 In this case, besides passing the `CancellationToken` along to other asynchronous methods - in this case a `Task.Delay` but the result of the cancellation is similar to the `HttpClient.GetAsync` - I'm checking the token to see if it was signaled for cancellation.
-So, imagine the `Task.Delay` method didn't accept a `CancellationToken` as an argument, when the next iteration of the loop, the code would check for a cancellation request and would throw an exception (in this case an `OperationCanceledException`).
+So, imagine the `Task.Delay` method didn't accept a `CancellationToken` as an argument, on the next loop iteration the code would check for a cancellation request and would throw an exception (in this case an `OperationCanceledException`).

 This may be useful in scenarios we're not doing async work that nevertheless takes a while to complete and would benefit from being cancellable along the way.